• Home

 Research/Communications Assistant Internship Program

 Research Assistants (RAs) are current graduate students or exceptional undergraduate students studying economics, energy, or an environmental-related field.
 RAs assist our team by summarizing written materials, collecting data, managing research databases, writing policy memos, and assisting with other research and analysis tasks as needed.
-The Communication Assistant (CA) is a graduate student studying media, communications, public relations, or a related media field.
+The Communications Assistant (CA) is a graduate student studying media, communications, public relations, or a related media field.
 CAs assist with updating the AEC website and social media accounts, managing project databases, posting blog pieces, writing blog pieces, and drafting our monthly newsletter.

 Current Research Assistants